Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Introduction

 To model and understand the behavior of several interrelated time series as well as to price derivatives on several underlyings or to assess the risk of a portfolio multivariate models for financial markets are needed.
 The fluctuations of the volatilities and correlations over time call for employing stochastic volatility models which in a multivariate set-up means that one has to specify a latent process for the instantaneous covariance matrix.
 Thus, one needs to consider appropriate stochastic processes in the cone of positive semi-definite matrices.
-Many popular multivariate stochastic volatility models in continuous time, which in many financial applications is preferable to modelling in discrete time, are of an affine type, thus falling into the framework of \cite{CFMT}.
-Popular examples include the Wishart (see e.g. \cite{BaldeauxPlaten2013,bru,GnoattoGrasselli2014}) and the Ornstein-Uhlenbeck type stochastic volatility model (see \cite{MuhleKarbePfaffelStelzer2009,BenthVos2013,GranelliVeraart2016}, for example), which also has been enhanced to the supOU model allowing for possible long memory (cf. \cite{StelzerZavisin2014,BarndorffetStelzer2009sv}).
-Thus they have two driving sources of randomness and their tail-behavior is typically equivalent to the one of the driving noise (see \cite{Moseretal2010,Fasenetal2004}).
+Many popular multivariate stochastic volatility models in continuous time, which in many financial applications is preferable to modelling in discrete time, are of an affine type, thus falling into the framework of \cite{CFMT,MayerhoferStelzerVestweber2018}.
+Popular examples include the Wishart (see e.g. \cite{BaldeauxPlaten2013,bru,GnoattoGrasselli2014}) and the Ornstein-Uhlenbeck type stochastic volatility model (see \cite{MuhleKarbePfaffelStelzer2009,BenthVos2013,GranelliVeraart2016}, for example).
+Thus the price processes have two driving sources of randomness and the tail-behavior of their volatility process is typically equivalent to the one of the driving noise (see \cite{Moseretal2010,Fasenetal2004}).
 A very nice feature of GARCH models is that they have only one source of randomness and their structure ensures heavily-tailed stationary behavior even for very light tailed driving noises (\cite{FernandezMuriel2009,Basraketal2002}).
-In discrete time one of the most general multivariate GARCH versions (see \cite{Bauwensetal2006,FrancqZakoian2010} for an overview) is the BEKK model, defined in \cite{englekroner}, and the MUCOGARCH(1,1) process introduced and studied in \cite{S2010}, is the continuous time analogue, which we are investigating further in this paper.
+In discrete time one of the most general multivariate GARCH versions (see \cite{Bauwensetal2006,FrancqZakoian2010} for an overview) is the BEKK model, defined in \cite{englekroner}, and the multivariate COGARCH(1,1) (shortly MUCOGARCH(1,1)) process introduced and studied in \cite{S2010}, is the continuous time analogue, which we are investigating further in this paper.